jonahlatzman/emg-prosthetic-hand/README.md

 # EMG-Controlled Prosthetic Hand with Haptic Feedback
 3D-printed prosthetic hand controlled by muscle signals, with force feedback so the user can feel what they're gripping.
 Built for people with below-elbow limb differences.

-**Status: Phase 1 in progress — haptic feedback prototype running, MyoWare EMG sensor on its way.**
+**Status: Phase 1 in progress.
+Haptic feedback prototype running, MyoWare EMG sensor on its way.**

 ---